$\infty$-Dold-Kan correspondence via representation theory: infinity -Dold-Kan correspondence via representation theory

-This diagram comes from Construction \ref{constr:M_n} behind Theorem \ref{thm:AR} where the functor embeds $A_3$ in the red coordinates $(0,1),(0,2),(0,3)$.
-The green coordinates are the ones describing the embedding in Theorem \ref{thm:general}.
-The blue coordinates describe the link with \cite[Remark~3.24]{ariotta} and so with the equivalence (\ref{I}).
-The autoequivalence we are searching for is the one which allows to pass from the complex given by the green objects $(-2,3), (0,1), (0,3)$ to the one given by the blue objects $c^0, c^1, c^2$.
+This diagram comes from Construction \ref{constr:M_n} behind Theorem \ref{thm:AR}, where the functor embeds $A_3$ in the underlined coordinates $(0,1),(0,2),(0,3)$.
+The bold coordinates are the ones describing the embedding in Theorem \ref{thm:general}.
+The coordinates denoted by $\mathscr{I}C^0$, $\mathscr{I}C^1$, $\mathscr{I}C^2$ and $c^0$, $c^1$, $c^2$ describe the link with \cite[Remark~3.24]{ariotta} and so with the equivalence (\ref{I}).
+The autoequivalence we are searching for is the one which allows to pass from the complex given by the bold objects $(-2,3), (0,1), (0,3)$ to the one given by the objects $c^0, c^1, c^2$.
 Namely, let $C$ be a complex in $\mathrm{Ch}_{[2,0]}(\mathcal{C})$

-As we mentioned before, the image of $C$ under functor $\mathscr{I}$ (\ref{I}) coincides with the objects in the coordinates $(0,1),(0,2),(0,3)$, where $A_3$ was embedded through $i_3$.
+as mentioned before, the image of $C$ under the functor $\mathscr{I}$ (\ref{I}) coincides with the objects in the coordinates $(0,1),(0,2),(0,3)$, where also $A_3$ is embedded through $i_3$.
 Let be the embedding whose image is the square with vertices $c^0,c^1,c^2,(4,0)$.
-We can observe that $b_3^*$ has the following form
+Observe that $b_3^*$ has the following form

 where $f_3,t_3$ were defined in \cref{symmetriesrem}.
 In particular, since all the maps in (\ref{b}) are equivalences, $b_3^*$ is an equivalence.
 This means that if we consider an object $X \in \D^{M_3, \mathrm{ex}}$, then we have the following isomorphisms